nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 - URIs are case sensitive
 - UUID values (urn:uuid:53fefa32-fcbb-4ff8-8a92-55ee120877b7) use all lowercase
 - dates have no time zone
-- dates can be partial dates (e.g. just year or year + month)
+- dates can be partial dates (for example, just year or year + month)
 - precision of the decimal value has significance
 - primitive types other than string **MUST NOT** have leading or trailing white-space
 - [use of null](https://www.hl7.org/fhir/DSTU2/json.html#null) and empty / zero length values in [XML and JSON representations](https://www.hl7.org/fhir/DSTU2/datatypes.html#1.19.0.1.1)